cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

 "If there is a game designer lurking anywhere in your soul, this book may not be the Bible of game design, but I would certainly include it in the Apocrypha (the missing books of the Bible)...
 [E]ssential reading.
-I can’t imagine anyone in the game industry who would not profit from enjoying this delightful book."
+I can't imagine anyone in the game industry who would not profit from enjoying this delightful book."

 —Alan Emrich, Art Institute of California